Video shows NY officer fatally shooting 13-year-old on ground. Police say he pointed a replica gun

 The officers involved in the shooting, whose names were not immediately released, were placed on administrative leave with pay.

-The shooting has roiled Utica, a city some 240 miles (400 kilometers) northwest of Manhattan that is home to more than 4,200 people from Myanmar, according to The Center, a nonprofit that helps to resettle the refugees.
+The police department released the body camera video following a public outcry as the shooting roiled Utica, a city of more than 65,000 located some 240 miles (400 kilometers) northwest of Manhattan.
+It is home to more than 4,200 people from Myanmar, according to The Center, a nonprofit that helps to resettle the refugees.

 Nyah Mway, who local media reports said was an 8th grader at Donovan Middle School, has been identified as a refugee born in Myanmar and a member of the Karen ethnic minority.